ahurta92/ams562-notes/lectures/6/classes1.rst

 .. note::

-    It's a good idea define operators with their convential meaning.
+    It's a good idea define operators with their conventional meaning.

     - :code:`+` should be addition
     - :code:`-` should be subtraction